 As healthcare professionals receive more and more content and information digitally, pharmaceutical companies need to make sure to provide them with the type of content they find valuable.
 A recent study shows, that the highest engagement rates are obtained when the information shared by pharma is immediately useful and applicable to the healthcare providers daily practice.
 KOL opinions and insights do very well by that metrics: with average engagement rates around 10% and top engagement rates of approx. 20% for specialties like oncology, they outperform most other forms of content.

 The world is becoming more digital and healthcare with it.
-For reaching and educating healthcare professional leveraging KOLs to provide actionable insights and content seems a winning strategy.
+Reaching and educating healthcare professionals to identify actionable insights and content seems a winning strategy.
 Find out how HCP Universe facilitates these connections.